> DISCOVER MORE BLOGS

 But while robotics can dramatically improve how companies operate, they continue to spark concerns about the potential negative impact on the workforce.
 As companies reevaluate how to best use their human capital, we expect them to focus on upskilling employees to take on duties requiring more collaboration and communication — skills robots are less likely to master (at least anytime soon).

-Trend #4: Continued Battles Against Supply Chain Disruptions
+Trend 4) Continued Battles Against Supply Chain Disruptions

-Trend #5: Greater Progress Towards Smart Factories
+Trend 5) Greater Progress Towards Smart Factories

 • Sensors: Placed on machines and devices to track and monitor processes.
 For instance, they can monitor machine temperature levels and self-correct or alert operators when a problem arises.
 When connected to a network, sensors can be used to monitor more than one machine at a time.

-• Big Data analytics: Provides insights into production process performance, identifying error patterns and more accurate predictive quality assurance.
+• Big Data Analytics: Provides insights into production process performance, identifying error patterns and more accurate predictive quality assurance.
 Different factories and organizations can share the data to solve common problems and further enhance processes.

-• Virtual and augmented reality: Allows companies to create visual simulations of manufacturing processes and environments to support and improve operational processes, product development, and training programs.
+• Virtual and Augmented Reality: Allows companies to create visual simulations of manufacturing processes and environments to support and improve operational processes, product development, and training programs.
 For example, VR technology makes it possible to design, test, and create prototypes of new products in a virtual environment.

-• Digital twins: Provides a virtual replica of a physical object or process to simulate performance in the real world under varying conditions and circumstances.
+• Digital Twins: Provides a virtual replica of a physical object or process to simulate performance in the real world under varying conditions and circumstances.
 For example, creating a digital twin for a wind turbine (based on data collected from sensors on a physical turbine) allows an energy company to project how a turbine will function and perform in the environment it’s placed in.

-Trend #6: Reassessments in Supply Chain Efficiency
+Trend 6) Reassessments in Supply Chain Efficiency

-Trend #7: Enhancing Margins Through Data-Driven Decisions
+Trend 7) Enhancing Margins Through Data-Driven Decisions

-As a result, ensuring all equipment functions at optimal performance levels is a critical priority.
-Manufacturers continue to shift away from traditional time or usage-based maintenance practices in favor of predictive maintenance tools and technologies to catch issues before production is impacted.
 Through a combination of IoT, AI, and machine learning, it enables a proactive, data-driven approach to reveal important trends that enable operators to make better decisions.
-More companies will embrace this proven approach in the coming year to boost ROI, improve output, eliminate unplanned downtime, and reduce machine failures.
+More companies will embrace this proven approach in the coming years to boost ROI, improve output, eliminate unplanned downtime, and reduce machine failures.

-Trend #8: Greater Progress Toward Carbon Neutrality
+Trend 8) Greater Progress Toward Carbon Neutrality

 As the third largest contributor to greenhouse gas emissions, reducing the carbon footprint across the supply chain has become an urgent priority for the manufacturing industry.
 Regulations and government investment have fueled significant progress toward sustainability by requiring manufacturers to transform end-to-end operations to low-carbon or carbon-neutral systems.
-In addition, manufacturers’ customers are imposing stringent environmental, social, and governance (ESG) requirements of their own, further motivating manufacturers to rethink past ways of doing business and how they manage relationships with trading partners.

-Trend #10: Market Competition Fueling Ecosystem Collaboration
+Trend 10) Market Competition Fueling Ecosystem Collaboration

 Staying competitive in the manufacturing industry requires a renewed focus on strengthening relationships.
 Through closer collaboration and integration with customers, partners, and suppliers, companies can detect and respond to disruptions, changing market conditions, or customer needs more effectively and quickly.